As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 These cupcakes are essentially the same batter as my mini cookies & cream cupcakes, just with a few tweaks.

-After 30 minutes, fish out the pods with a fork or tongs, and your cream/milk is ready to go.
-If you used vanilla paste, no need to do anything.
-Your cream/milk is ready to go.
+After the 30 minutes, remove the pods with a fork or tongs.
+Cream is now ready to use.
+If you used vanilla paste, it is ready to use after the 30 minutes.

 You’ll need one more vanilla bean or teaspoon of vanilla paste for your buttercream, which is the same vanilla buttercream I use in this chocolate cake and in these cookies & cream cupcakes, just with more straight up vanilla.